— MY RESPONSIBILITIES

 Jaiya is passionate about racial justice and fighting systemic racism.
 She is also dedicated to supporting women’s rights.

 Jaiya is extremely tech fluent.
 She runs a team that uses slack for internal communication and signal for communicating during direct action campaigns.
-For more sensitive initiatives, she posts to social media on shell accounts from burner phones.

 We are a design research team researching how to best support activists and organizers of direct action campaigns, and we’re looking to connect with socially conscious groups and individuals who can help us to understand the challenges of creating positive change.